rywby-dot/waypie/README.md

 - the movement makes a sufficiently sharp turn.

 Hover Mode can open submenus, return to previous menus, and immediately execute commands.
-The detector uses the same default thresholds as Kando: a `15px` activation distance, `150px` minimum stroke, `20deg` turn, `10px` jitter threshold, and `100ms` pause.
+The detector uses the same default thresholds as Kando.
 Developers can tune these constants together at the top of `waypie_hover.py`.

 ### Turbo Mode
+(same as in kando)
 Enable `turbo-mode` to use the modifier from the compositor shortcut as a temporary mouse button: